Using Confidence Intervals to Test Hypotheses When analyzing the ... | Channels for Pearson+

 P-value

 The P-value is a measure that helps determine the strength of the evidence against the null hypothesis.
 It represents the probability of obtaining a test statistic at least as extreme as the one observed, assuming the null hypothesis is true.
-A smaller P-value indicates stronger evidence against the null hypothesis, and if it is below a predetermined significance level (e.g., 0.05), we typically reject the null hypothesis.
+A smaller P-value indicates stronger evidence against the null hypothesis, and if it is less than the significance level (e.g., 0.05), we reject the null hypothesis.

 Recommended video: